TillBeemelmanns/tfops-aug/README.md

 # WIP: Implementation of Google's Auto-Augmentation based on TF2 Operations

-Exemplary implementation for learning augmentation policies from your data distribution.
+Exemplary implementation for learning augmentation policies from your training data distribution.
 The augmentation operations rely solely on tf operations which allows scalability and high computational throughput even on large images.

-tf.data API
+Hence, they can be used easily with the tf.data API.

-Example for an augmentation policy.
+### Example for an augmentation policy.
 ```python
 augmentation_policy = {'sub_policy0': {'op0': ['adjust_saturation', 0.2, 2],
                                        'op1': ['equalize', 0.1, 6],